tech2java/microservices/README.md

 # microservices
 Monolithic:
 -----------
-Deploying a application as a single unit where all it's functionality deployed together inside a single server.We call this arhitecture approach as Monolithic.
+Monolithic applications are built as a single unit where all it's functionality deployed together inside a single server.We call this arhitecture approach as Monolithic.
 Developers work with a single code base which is then packaged as EAR/WAR and deployed into single web/application server.
 The entire application uses single database.